ananttripathi/Journey2CA/README.md

 # Journey2CA

-A structured platform for CA aspirants — Foundation, Intermediate & Final (New 2023 Scheme).
+A structured platform for CA aspirants — Foundation, Intermediate & Final (New 2023 Scheme).b

 ## What is Journey2CA?